blowery/jest-leaky-promises/README.md

 and that the delayed promise rejection happens in the first suite.
 In a normal suite of tests with the normal test sequencer, the failure would appear randomly and fail a random suite, or not fail any suites if it was the last suite to run on the affected worker.

+## Other runtimes
+There are also test harnesses that use the new native node test runner, deno's built-in test runner, and bun's jest-compatible test runner.
+You can try these with `npm run test-node`, `npm run test-deno` and `npm run test-bun`.
+For Deno and Bun, you'll need to have Deno and Bun installed for the tests to run.

+### Node Native
+Node catches the leaky promise and fails the test that leaked.

+### Deno Native
+Deno also catches the leaky promise and fails the test that leaked it.

+### Bun Native
+Bun does not catch the leaky promise, but also does not appear to fail either the test that leaked it, or any subsequent tests?
+This one has been harder to trial since there is no obvious way to control the order in which test suites run.